secondlife/3p-bugsplat/README.txt

 sudo port install carthage)
 and added the present Cartfile with contents as recommended.

+FIRST -- VERY IMPORTANT!!
+hg update vendor

+We DO have patches to the BugsplatMac.framework, notably to the upload-archive.sh script in its Resources directory.
+I've already been through losing the Linden patches due to unpacking a vendor drop before switching to the vendor branch, and having to restore them to the source repo from an earlier autobuild package tarball.

 Although the BugSplat page mentioned above says simply to run 'carthage', the Carthage Quick Start documentation https://github.com/Carthage/Carthage says to run 'carthage update', which I did.